radiplab/ct_head_align/README.md

 # Landmark-Based CT Head Alignment
-This code will align a CT head by identifying the cochleas and nasal bridge, and lining them up in all 3 planes.
-The cochleas are equalized between the y and z axes, and the nasal bridge is equalized with the right cochlea on the z axis.
-The alignment is similar to registration to the cantho-meatal line or AC-PC line (about 4 degrees counter-clockwise from AC-PC), with the added benefit that skull base structures are more precisely aligned and symmetric.
-It uses a U-Net CNN so requires a GPU.
+This code will align a CT head by identifying the cochleas and nasal bridge and aligning them.
+The cochleas are aligned along the y and z axes, and the nasal bridge is aligned with the cochleas on the axial plane.
+The alignment is similar to registration to the orbito-meatal line or AC-PC line (about 5 degrees counter-clockwise from AC-PC), with the added benefit that skull base structures are more precisely aligned and symmetric.
+It uses a U-Net CNN.

 If you utilize this article in your research, please provide a citation.
 Publication is currently in process, so in the meantime e-mail me at jcramer10@gmail.com for more information.